fbpx

 In the Catalog Settings window, the first thing you will see is the General tab which starts with the Information section, and the first one is the path to your Lightroom catalog.
 Simply click Show and you can already see your catalog.
 In my case, the catalog string was

-For me it is Location: /Volumes/UF/Catalogs/_LightroomCAT so I copy the _LightroomCAT directory.
+In my case it is Location: /Volumes/UF/Catalogs/_LightroomCAT so I copy the catalog _LightroomCAT.

 Move key files